-February 8, 2016 — Criticize recycling and you may as well be using a fume-spewing chainsaw to chop down ancient redwoods, as far as most environmentalists are concerned.
+So Go ahead.
+Criticize or rethink recycling and plastics; you may as well be using a fume-spewing chainsaw to chop down ancient redwoods.
+That’s as far as most environmentalists are concerned.
 But recent research into the environmental costs and benefits and some tough-to-ignore market realities have even the most ardent of recycling fans questioning the current system.

-No one is saying that using old things to make new things is intrinsically a bad idea, but consensus is building around the idea that the system used today in the United States on balance benefits neither the economy nor the environment.
+No one is saying that using old things to make new things is intrinsically a bad idea.
+Consequently, consensus is building around the idea that the system used today in the United States on balance benefits nobody.
+Oh I mean neither the economy nor the environment.

-In general, local governments take responsibility for recycling.
-The practice can deliver profits to city and county budgets when commodity prices are high for recycled goods, but it turns recycling into an unwanted cost when commodity markets dip.
+So in general, local governments take responsibility for the idea to rethink recycling.
+The practice as a result can deliver profits to city and county budgets.
+Especially when commodity prices are high for recycled goods.
+In contrast, it turns recycling into an unwanted cost when commodity markets dip.
 And recycling is not cheap.
 According to Bucknell University economist Thomas Kinnaman, the energy, labor and machinery necessary to recycle materials is roughly double the amount needed to simply landfill those materials.